 MP3 players: How we test MP3 players

-Which? exists to give consumers impartial advice, which means that if a product isn't any good we'll say so, without fear of penalty.
-Which? works for you, providing trustworthy advice without a hidden agenda.
-Whether you're looking for a MP3 player with great audio quality, a player that supports video playback , or even a player that is easy to use, Which? tests all the scenarios so you don't have to.
+Whether you're looking for a MP3 player with great audio quality, a player that supports video playback or simply a player that's easy to use, Which? tests all the scenarios so you don't have to.

 - What is the viewing like?

 Five experts listen to several pieces of music on the MP3 players, including Red Hot Chili Peppers' ‘By The Way’, Pink Floyd's ‘Another Brick in the Wall’ and Händel’s Mariengesänge.

 The panel checks each MP3 player for any sound flaws such as distortion, poor stereo sound or interfering noises, and describe how the music sounds (balanced, shrill, dull, muffled etc) to give their overall listening impression.

 Tests are carried out using both the supplied headphones and a pair of known high-quality headphones.
 We also check for sound leakage from the supplied headphones to understand how much, if any, noise escapes to bother people around you.
 This is known as the ‘Tube test’.

 The usability of MP3 players should be at the top of the charts.
 MP3 players that score poorly in our trials tend to suffer from a common list of ailments; poor displays, badly arranged keys and long-winded uploading and downloading times when transferring files from your PC to your MP3 player.